 Russian Expansionism Continues in Recent Armenia-Azerbaijan Conflict

 Over the past ten years, however, the conflict has partially stalled.
-While Armenia continues to illegally occupy Azerbaijani territory, both nations have achieved relative peace.
-Despite this, the April 2016 Four-Day War was a reminder to the international community of persistent tensions between Armenia and Azerbaijan, even though its broad outcomes did not produce results for either country.
-However, last month’s brief assault at the Tovuz border, perpetrated by Armenia, is quite unusual: for years, conflicts between both nations have only taken place in regions surrounding Nagorno-Karabakh.
-An attack at Tovuz, which is nowhere near the disputed territory, implies a more direct attack on the country at large, essentially serving as a deliberate means to provoke Azerbaijan.
-At the time of writing, the flare-up at the Tovuz border has resulted in 12 deaths.
-Armenia has additionally gone on to violate ceasefire negotiations over 35 times.
+Despite this, the April 2016 Four-Day War was a reminder to the international community of persistent tensions between Armenia and Azerbaijan, even though its broad outcomes did not produce conclusive results for either country.
+However, last month’s brief assault at the Tovuz border was different in the fact that, for years, conflicts between both nations have only taken place in regions surrounding Nagorno-Karabakh.
+This time around, the assault is along the borders of Armenia and Azerbaijan with a lot of civilian infrastructure present.
+At the time of writing, the flare-up at the Tovuz border has resulted in 16 deaths.

 Unsurprisingly, Azerbaijan’s most stringent support in the current Tovuz conflict is Turkey.
 Under Recep Tayyip Erdoğan’s leadership, Azerbaijan has received both economic and military support from the country.
 A necessary factor in examining Turkey’s support of Azerbaijan lies in Azerbaijan’s complex relationship with the Russian Federation.
 Russia, who for a long time has supported Armenia, now must find a solution to keep peace in the region while still advocating for Armenian interests.
 Additionally, as some of Turkey’s allies, most notably Libya, head towards resolution with the United States, the “anti-West” narrative Russia needs Turkey to uphold has begun to crumble.